 Payment to individual applicants and working groups can be arranged online.
-To withdraw a grant the grantee makes a request for a grant in the online grant service or he/she returns a payment request form to the Foundation through mail.
+To withdraw a grant the grantee makes a request for a grant in the online grant service (concerning the grants awarded 2016 and thereafter) or he/she returns a payment request form to the Foundation through mail.

 The payment of a grant to a working group should be arranged by the person named in the application (group leader).
 For a working group to withdraw a grant it can return a payment request form with a signature of the responsible person.
 The form must also include the names, addresses, social security numbers and bank account numbers of members of the working group who intend to receive any payment.